meribold/snapscore-android/README.md

 # SnapScore

 The SnapScore Android app.
-I mean, that's what will be here once I wrote it.
 When it will be right, I don't know.
 What it will be like, I don't know.

 ## TODO